spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/persistence-acl-feature-walkthrough/configuration.md

 ## Connect Persistence ACL feature to all database tables

 All entities in the system will be handled by ACL in the following example.
-When configuring ACLs in such a way, be sure to use the allowed entity list (#allow-list-configuration) to exclude entities that are needed in order to function properly.
+When configuring ACLs in such a way, be sure to use the [Allowed entity list](#allow-list-configuration) to exclude entities that are needed in order to function properly.
 Provide the list of entities that are needed:

 - `SpyUser`